hungryram/antoniomatier/content/asset-managers.md

 +++
-meta_description = "The REO/Foreclosure Division of California Homes It’s A Lifestyle specializes in the marketing and disposition of bank owned properties." title = "Asset Managers" title_tag = "Asset Managers - Lifestyle California" [menu.main] parent = "About" weight = 5
+meta_description = "The REO/Foreclosure Division of California Homes It’s A Lifestyle specializes in the marketing and disposition of bank owned properties." title = "Asset Managers" title_tag = "Asset Managers - Lifestyle Global Properties" [menu.main] parent = "About" weight = 5